-From 1935 to late 2018, Tsukiji was home to the most famous fish market in the world.
+From 1935 to late 2018, Tsukiji was home to one of the most famous fish markets in the world.
 The inner section has since relocated to nearby Toyosu, but the outer market is still in place and as intriguing as it ever was.
+The Tsukiji Uogashi fresh market located in the outer market is filled with around 60 shops, and visitors can watch a professional fillet a whole tuna.
 The Tsukiji area, on Tokyo Bay and walkable from Ginza, is a must-see for visitors.
 You can feast on the freshest sushi for breakfast at the surrounding restaurants or pick up some unique souvenirs, from seaweed to sushi knives and handmade ceramics.

-The area can be easily accessed from Tsukiji Station on the Tokyo Metro Hibiya Line and Tsukishijo Station on the Toei Oedo Line.
-Alternatively, from Higashi-ginza Station on the Hibiya and Asakusa Lines.
+The area can be easily accessed from Tsukiji Station on the Tokyo Metro Hibiya Line, Tsukishijo Station on the Toei Oedo Line, or Higashi-ginza Station on the Hibiya and Asakusa lines.
 The market is a ten minute walk from Ginza and Shiodome.

 From Shinjuku: 21 minutes on the Toei Oedo Line to Tsukijishijo Station.

 From Tokyo: Take the JR Yamanote Line to Yurakucho, and transfer to the Tokyo Metro Hibiya Line to Tsukiji Station.
 Travel time: around 22 minutes.